 Directors of Operations work with senior management to develop and monitor performance goals and create long-term operational plans for the business.
 Doing so requires them to maximize productivity and operational efficiency by analyzing and making improvements to existing processes.
 They develop and monitor budgets, understand, apply, and update company policies, and optimize processes and workflows.
 In some organizations, they are also responsible for monitoring employee engagement and satisfaction.
 Directors of Operations tend to work with multiple roles and departments such as finance, human resources, and general project managers as they plan, monitor, and analyze the company’s performance metrics to accomplish these tasks.

-Describe a time you had unexpected challenges when dealing with some financial aspects of business operations.
-How did you respond to the challenge, and what did you learn from the experience?
+Describe a time you had unexpected challenges with a financial process/aspect of a project.
+What happened?
+How did you respond to the problems, and what did you learn from the experience?

 - Describes context and specific financial challenges

 - Explains how the problem arose and identifies key cause of the issue

 - Considers the pros and cons of different solutions to resolve issue